Planned Giving and Bequests

 - Outright gifts, such as cash, art or real estate

-- Stock transfers, appreciated securities can be transferred with no capital gains liability
+- Stock, which can be transferred with no capital gains liability for the donor

 - Charitable remainder trusts

 - IRA rollover, a tax free donation for those older than 70 1/2

 - Bequests, gifts that are transferred or paid according to the donor’s will

 Since the transfer of assets can be complicated, it is prudent to seek the help of a professional estate planner or your own financial adviser.
 However, the Landmark Society of Western New York would be happy to talk to you about your intentions; if you wish, we can assist you in finding the right help in making your plans, and explore additional options with you that you may not have considered.

 Planned giving to The Landmark Society means that you will be giving a lasting legacy of support for future generations, and will increase The Landmark’s Society’s ability to protect Western New York’s unique architectural l heritage.

 To learn more about how your generosity could directly benefit the organization that you care about: